A yellow terrace with chairs and flowers, overlooking mountains and water.

 • Application fees: The cost of the application fee for Greek citizenship by descent typically ranges between €150 and €300.

 • Document translation and legalization: You need to translate all required documents into Greek and legalize them.
-Generally, the cost of translating a single document ranges from €20 to €50, depending on the complexity of the document.
-Legalization of each document varies from €15 to €30.
+Generally, the cost of translating a single document ranges from €20 to €50, depending on its complexity.
+The legalization of each document varies from €15 to €30.

 • Traveling cost: You might be asked to travel to Greece during the application process for Greek citizenship by descent, so you should budget for travel expenses such as flights and accommodation.